moj-analytical-services/rpackage_training/README.md

 ## 8. Amend the DESCRIPTION file

-The DESCRIPTION file is one of two files automatically created when you run the create package command (the other is the NAMESPACE file which declares the external functions your package imports from other packages and the functions your package exports for external use and ).
-It provides important metadata about the package.
+The DESCRIPTION file is one of the files automatically created when you run the create package command.
+It provides important metadata about the package including declaring the external functions your package imports from other packages and the functions your package exports for external use.
 You can click on the DESCRIPTION filename in the R Studio files window and then amend it as appropriate.

 An example of an amended DESCRIPTION file [is provided here](https://github.com/DCMSstats/eesectors/blob/master/DESCRIPTION).
 The formatting is important.
 Each line consists of a field name and a value, separated by a colon.
 Where values span multiple lines, they need to be indented.
 In particular: